 Medication used for depression can cause various side effects and people may experience:

 - low blood sugar

 Non-Invasive Brain stimulation

 Recent studies and scientific development has confirmed that it is possible to treat depression and anxiety by stimulating the brain.
-Where previously a implant is required Parasym now allows you to achieve the same success in treating depression and anxiety using an external non-invasive and low risk treatment.
+Where previously a implant is required, the Parasym device now allows you to achieve the same success in treating depression and anxiety by using an external, non-invasive and low risk treatment.

 Parasym works by stimulating the auricular branch of the vagus nerve with targeted micropulses of electrical current through a specially designed electrode that connects to the tragus of the outer ear.

 The Parasym device is low risk and very easy to use with many therapeutic benefits.
 It is clinically proven to battle the symptoms associated with depression, anxiety and insomnia without any high risks or the use of harmful medication.